Imagine this scenario… you get up in the morning knowing you have so much to get done that day.

 - Plan your day for five minutes.
 Best practice suggests we should plan our day the night before because it gives our brains the opportunity to come up with new ideas or solutions overnight.
 Reviewing our plan again in the morning can often clarify what our priorities are for the day and put us in the right frame of mind.
 It also allows us to build in some flexibility should unexpected things occur during the day.

 - Engage your body for ten minutes.
-This can be as simple as doing some stretches or non-impact exercises.
-It should be noted that this does not replace a regular exercise program.
-These ten minutes are designed to prime our bodies for the day ahead so that we can be more alert and physically strong during the day.
+This can be as simple as doing stretches or non-impact exercises.
+It should be noted this doesn’t replace a regular exercise program.
+These ten minutes are designed to prime our bodies for the day ahead so we can be more alert and physically strong during the day.

-Setting ourselves up to be more effective does not require a lot of time.
+Setting ourselves up to be more effective doesn’t require a lot of time.
 All it takes is discipline and a commitment to doing specific things daily.
-If we invest 30 minutes daily in ourselves, we will notice a significant improvement in our performance, productivity and effectiveness.
+If we invest 30 minutes daily in ourselves, we’ll notice a significant improvement in our performance, productivity and effectiveness.

 Question: What do you do to be more effective each day?